TheShepsMT89/Live-Reload-with-Live.js/README.md

 - **Automatic Reload**: Reloads the web page whenever changes in HTML, CSS, or JavaScript files are detected.
 - **Toggle Live Reload**: Easily enable or disable live reload through the Tampermonkey menu.

-> **Note**: The option is disabled by default.
-When toggled, the state is saved in the local storage based on the port, ensuring persistence and a consistent configuration per port.

 - **Status Notification**: Shows the current status (enabled or disabled) of the live reload feature.

 ## Installation